St. Norbert College: Athletics

 The St. Norbert College Green Knights participate in NCAA Division III athletics and were members of the Midwest Conference from 1982 through the 2020–21 season.
 In fall 2021, they joined the Northern Athletic Collegiate Conference.
 St. Norbert offers 23 varsity sports including: football, men's and women's volleyball, men's and women's soccer, men's and women's golf, men's and women's tennis, men's and women's cross country, men's and women's basketball, men's and women's hockey, men's and women's swimming and diving, softball, baseball, men's and women's track and field, cheerleading, and dance.

 The Green Knights men's hockey team has appeared in 19 NCAA Division III Tournaments since 1997.
 The team has 12 Frozen Four appearances and won the national championship in 2008, 2011, 2012, 2014 and 2018, while placing as national runner-up in 2004, 2006, 2010 and 2016.

 The Green Knights football team has won 17 Midwest Conference championships since joining the league in 1984.

 Green Bay Packers training camp

-The Green Bay Packers have conducted training camp on the St. Norbert campus since 1958, making this the NFL's longest training camp relationship between a team and school.
-In exchange, the Packers donate their used equipment and provide St. Norbert yearly grants.
+The tradition of Packers' players riding kids bikes to training camp started during the team's time at St. Norbert.

+From 1958 to 2019, the Green Bay Packers conducted their annual training camp on St. Norbert's campus.
+The relationship began in 1957, when the team approached the college about relocating from the University of Wisconsin–Stevens Point, where they had been since 1954.
+The connection with St. Norbert's grew after the arrival of Vince Lombardi in 1959.
+Lombardi often attended mass at a church on campus and befriended St. Norbert's president, Rev. Dennis Burke.
+St. Norbert's was primarily used as the residential headquarters of training camp, with the players staying in college dormitories and eating together on campus.
+Practice would usually occur at the Packers' training facilities or Lambeau Field.
+The relationship benefited both the college and the Packers: the college provided communal housing and eating, close to Lambeau Field and the Packers' practice facilities, while the college benefited financially and from increased name recognition.

+The relationship, which was the longest between a school and an NFL team, changed in 2020 due to the Covid-19 pandemic, as players were not allowed to live together during training camp.
+The team allowed players back to St. Norbert's dormitories in 2022, but starting in 2023, players either stayed at home or at a local hotel.
+Training camp at St. Norbert reflected the smalltown culture that the Packers are known for by providing close contact between fans and players, creating a college atmosphere for the players, and starting the well-known tradition of Packers players riding kids bicycles to practice.
+St. Norbert has been such an important part of the history of the Green Bay Packers that it was added to the Packers Heritage Trail and was the focus of team historian Cliff Christl's book A Championship Team: The Packers and St. Norbert College in the Lombardi Years.